Types of Non-Hodgkin Lymphoma

-FL is often slow-growing and responsive to treatment but difficult to cure.
-This type of lymphoma may not require any treatment initially.
-Depending on the stage and presentation, treatment may be delayed until the disease grows or the person begins to develop symptoms.
-When needed, treatment is often effective but may lead to a period of remission after which cancer returns.
+FL is often slow-growing.
+It can be treated but is difficult to cure.
+This type of lymphoma may not require any treatment at first.
+Many people with FL live for a decade or more with this disease.
+Depending on certain factors, treatment may be delayed until the disease grows or the person begins to have symptoms.
+When needed, treatment is often effective.
+It may lead to a period of remission (when all signs of your cancer are gone) after which the cancer returns.
 In 25-60 percent of people with FL, their disease eventually turns into a more aggressive large cell lymphoma.
-This usually does not happen until quite sometime after diagnosis, often years later.
+This usually does not happen until quite some time after diagnosis, often years later.

 Other subtypes of B-cell lymphomas include: